Duckietown-Chile/documentation/Raspberry_Pi_3_installation.md

     user: duckiebot
     password: quackquack (however, we also set it to log in automatically)

+## Creating swap
+It is useful to define a swap area to have memory available while compilating.
+DO the following steps:

+Create an empty file using the dd (device-to-device copy) command:

+    sudo dd if=/dev/zero of=/swap0 bs=1M count=512 # This is for a 512 MB swap space.

+Format the file for use as swap:

+    sudo mkswap /swap0

+Add the swap file to the system configuration:

+    sudo emacs  /etc/fstab and add “/swap0 swap swap” at the bottom

+Activate the swap space:

+    sudo swapon -a

 ## ROS Installation
 ### Basic packages
 The following commands are being checked from the [official duckiebot installation script](https://github.com/duckietown/Software/blob/master/setup/duckiebot_img_creation.sh)